navcfc/redshift_etl/README.md

 # Process 1 : Writing the count of updated records in Source to Kafka

 ### Run steps:
-login to ec2 instance
+login to ec2 instance and run this:

-java -jar  /home/ubuntu/WriteToKafka-1.0-SNAPSHOT-jar-with-dependencies.jar /home/ubuntu/application.properties
+`java -jar  /home/ubuntu/WriteToKafka-1.0-SNAPSHOT-jar-with-dependencies.jar /home/ubuntu/application.properties`

 #### Design for the following below:
 This is a pictorial representation of what the code does